DworkinLab/DworkinLab.github.io/people.md

 **Paul Knoops:** Paul did his M.Sc. research studying how Drosophila interacted with potential predators, and how this influenced Drosophila mating behaviour and activity.
 Paul also made sure we never had any leftovers for lab parties.

 **Nick Testa:** Nick did his Ph.D studying the genetics of sexual size and shape dimorphism in Drosophila.
-Data-wiz.
+Data-wiz at Highmark.

-Annat Haber: Researcher, Jackson Labs.
+Annat Haber: Data-wiz.
+Researcher, Jackson Labs.

 William Pitchers: Data-wiz.